The Mystery of Ingrid Pitt

 1910

-1919, Berthold has left England and lives at Dürerstr.
+1919, Berthold and Pearl Hyacinth have left England and live at Dürerstr.
 23 in Berlin-Lichterfelde

 1929